NHS England - Mental Health Support Teams (from 2020)

 MHSTs in Wiltshire

-Wiltshire Council is pleased to confirm that Wiltshire (with BaNES) has been confirmed as a trailblazer site for the delivery of Mental Health Support Teams (MHSTs) from January 2020.
+Wiltshire along (with B&NES) has been working as a trailblazer site for the delivery of Mental Health Support Teams (MHSTs) since January 2020.

-NHS England has allocated two teams for Wiltshire, which will support most of the primary, secondary, special schools and colleges in 2 clusters of approximately 8000 children: Trowbridge and Westbury, Devizes and Salisbury.
+NHS England has allocated three teams for Wiltshire, which will support most of the primary, secondary, special schools and colleges in 3 clusters of approximately 8000 children: Trowbridge and Westbury, Devizes and Salisbury, Chippenham and Wootton Bassett.

-The schools and colleges in these areas, that will receive additional support from these teams, were contacted with further details in autumn 2019.
+The schools and colleges in these areas, receiving additional support from these teams, have been contacted with further details.

 What are MHSTs?

-This new resource of additional staff will come directly into schools and colleges to support pupil mental health and wellbeing.
+This resource of additional staff comes directly into schools and colleges to support pupil mental health and wellbeing.
 It is additional support for education settings.

 MHSTs will trial a four-week waiting time for access to young people’s mental health services, building on the expansion of services already underway.

-The new Education Mental Health Practitioners will be undertaking training, provided by Exeter University, in Bristol from January 2020.
-They will be getting to know their schools and will be ready to begin delivering interventions from September 2020.
+The Education Mental Health Practitioners have undertaken training, provided by Exeter University, in Bristol since January 2020.
+They get to know their schools before being ready to begin delivering interventions in school.

 The practitioners will complement and work alongside existing mental health support and will provide: